- Download our Moving to Seattle Guide (PDF)

 The Seattle tram service consists of two lines: the South Lake Union Streetcar and the First Hill Streetcar.
-Trams arrive every 10 to 15 minutes, depending on time of day.
+Trams arrive every 10 to 15 minutes, depending on the time of day.

-Washington state operates the largest fleet of ferries in the US and runs both passenger and vehicle ferries.
-Services are regular and it isn't uncommon to commute via the ferry.
+Washington State operates the largest fleet of ferries in the US and runs both passenger and vehicle ferries.
+Services are regular, and it isn't uncommon to commute via the ferry.

 Taxis in Seattle

 Taxis are readily available in Seattle's city centre.
 One can hail a taxi on the street in the downtown area, but those travelling from outside the city centre should book their vehicle in advance.
 While commuting by taxi in Seattle is convenient, it can also be expensive.

 Ride-hailing applications such as Uber and Lyft are also available in Seattle.
 Some prefer using these apps instead of regular taxis as they have more control over the route and cost of the ride.

 Driving in Seattle is relatively easy and should not be much of a challenge for new expats, as long as they have either a US or international driving licence.
 Peak-hour traffic can be a little aggravating, but unlike in most US cities, drivers aren't delayed for hours.

 Parking can be an issue in Seattle's city centre, though, as it's extraordinarily pricey and limited.
 New arrivals must also account for insurance and vehicle maintenance when deciding to purchase a vehicle.

 See Transport and Driving in the US for more on securing a driving licence in the country.